Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Share Transfer Route

 When exiting shareholders transfer their shares to the continuing member, they face capital gains tax.
 Short-term capital gains (shares held for less than 24 months) are taxed at the shareholder's income slab rate, which ranges from 5% to 30%.
-Long-term capital gains (shares held for 24 months or more) attract 20% tax with the benefit of indexation under the Income Tax Act.
+Long-term capital gains (shares held for 24 months or more) attract 12.5% tax without indexation (effective from 23 July 2024 per Finance Act 2024; the earlier rate was 20% with indexation).
 Stamp duty on share transfer is 0.25% of the share consideration under the Indian Stamp Act and applies uniformly across India.

 Share Buyback Route